2011 Showtime Southern 500

-The race was the first ever start for T. J. Bell.

 Report

 Background

 Darlington Raceway is the second oldest speedway on the NASCAR schedule next to Martinsville Speedway.
 From above, the track has been long described as being shaped similar to an egg.
 Consequently, the track's banking is also affected by its shape.
 The frontstretch and backstretch are banked at 3° and 2°, respectively.
 Turns 1 and 2, which have a wider radius, are banked at 25° and turns 3 and 4, which are much tighter than the first two, carry 23° of banking.

 Prior to the race, Carl Edwards held the Drivers' Championship lead with 326 points.
 Defending champion Jimmie Johnson was in second place, 9 points back, followed by Richmond Kyle Busch in third, 21 points behind Johnson.
 Four points behind Busch was Dale Earnhardt Jr. in fourth with Kevin Harvick one point behind in fifth.
 Kurt Busch, with 289 points, was in sixth followed by Clint Bowyer who was 5 points behind Busch.
 Ryan Newman, Matt Kenseth, and Tony Stewart rounded out the top 10 in points, all 3 separated by 3 points.
 Defending race winner Denny Hamlin was 17th in points.
 A. J. Allmendinger and Jeff Gordon remained in the wild card positions.

 In the owner points battle, Tommy Baldwin Racing moved into the top-35 in owners' points for the first time on the heels of a 13th-place finish at Richmond, leading to a 3-way tie for 35th between the #32 team of FAS Lane Racing, the #13 team of Germain Racing, and the #71 team of TRG Motorsports.